kubestellar/kubestellar/test/e2e/multi-cluster-deployment/README.md

 The transport controller will be invoked with `-v=4` unless othewise specified on the command line with `--transport-controller-verbosity $number`.

-## Running the test using a script
+## Running the test on three new Kind clusters

 Starting from a local directory containing the git repo, do the following.